TaBayram/vscode-miisync/README.md

  - Sync file with command.
  - Open screen with command.
  - One miisync.json to rule them all
+ - Confirmation on file creating when saving

 ## Planned Features

  1. Retrieving files/folders
  2. Add 'ignore' property to ignore certain files. (the current state matches file name only)
- 3. Confirmation on file creating when syncing
- 5. Get created time & updated time
+ 4. Get created time & updated time